orcasound/orcasite/README.md

 The fastest way to get the site up and running is to [use the included Docker configuration](#running-in-docker).

+To access the site, use `docker-machine ps` to get the IP of your docker machine, then go to port `4000` in your browser: `<docker machine IP>:4000`.

 ##### Flexible

 If you would like a more flexible setup, you can install the dependencies [directly on your machine](#set-up-manually).